MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options
 -------

-Options specific to the 'hdbet' algorithm
+Options specific to the "hdbet" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-nogpu** Do not attempt to run on the GPU